DanielEvansLab/clusterTools/WW-CentOS7.md

 ```

 ## Enable tftp-server in /etc/xinetd.d/tftp.
-Make sure disable = no on the fourth from the bottom line.
+Make sure disable = no on the fourth line from the bottom.

 ```
 # default: off